vdmpeniel/MindTeck_Store/README.txt

 -Create navegation bar <*** DONE ***>

 -Create Dialogs logic and Registration Dialog <*** 90% ***>
+	up to here it was a great exersice to refresh my javascript and jquery, now let's start building the site

 -Create a footer with its own css file <>